The tragic death of Floris Wever

 Shops rent out powerful motorbikes to people who have no experience riding them.
-They are not used to drive on the left side of the road.
-Often they are unfamiliar with the condition of the roads and with Thai traffic behaviour.
+They are not used to driving on the left side of the road.
+Often they are unfamiliar with the condition of the roads and with Thai traffic behavior.
 This video just shows what can happen.
 It is common knowledge to most people working in the tourist industry in this country.
 I always advise our guests against renting motorbikes.
 Most tourists I meet are unaware of the dangers of riding a motorbike in Thailand.

 You would also expect a stern warning, supported by statistical evidence and reports of past accidents, on the travel advisory page for Thailand from the Dutch government.
 There is no such warning.
-Instead, there is a step-by-step guideline which they advise you to follow in case you want to rent a motorized vehicle.
+Instead, there is a step-by-step guideline that they advise you to follow in case you want to rent a motorized vehicle.
 It’s a kind of “do’s-and-don’ts” presented as “Tips of the Embassy”.
 It’s just more evidence of the fact that the Dutch embassy in Bangkok and the Department of the Dutch Ministry of Foreign Affairs that is responsible for these travel advisories are both out of touch with reality.
 Other government websites such as from the UK and Australia have more and better information on hiring motorcycles but stop short of advising tourists against renting motorbikes.

-My advice would be: rent a bicycle if you are not going into the mountains.
+My advice would be: rent a bicycle if you are not going to the mountains.
 Riding a bicycle is also dangerous but considerably less than riding a motorbike.
 There are more obvious advantages: you see a lot more, and it’s healthier.
 Overall it is a much more pleasant experience.
 If you are with younger children, just forget about renting a motorbike.
 Few rental shops have helmets that fit the head of a child.
 In short: if there is alternative transportation, either bicycles or a car, go for it and avoid motorbikes.
 There is nothing wrong with walking either.

 Anyway, don’t let the tragic death of Floris Wever be for nothing.
 Avoid motorbikes on your holiday as much as possible.
 Rest in peace Floris Wever.